 The advantage of spending the extra costs to utilize a short code is that you are using a "sanctioned" channel for sending business text messaging if your campaign is approved.
 Therefore, there is very little reason your messages would be blocked, provided the messages you send are in line with your approved campaign—if not, you'd be fined, and your code would be blocked.
 Another benefit of short codes is that handset delivery receipts are available.
 You get confirmation if your messages were received by their intended handsets or if something went wrong.
 Finally, short codes were designed for high-throughput message delivery, giving businesses massive message-per-second (MPS) send rates for campaigns reaching millions of subscribers.

 Although it’s been around for several years now, toll-free messaging is sometimes mistaken for being less reliable than short codes, and it’s even still unknown to many businesses that their toll-free numbers can be text-enabled.In reality, the industry's dark horse is toll-free messaging, bringing high-throughput message delivery and handset delivery receipts in a sanctioned business text messaging channel.
-Also, while not yet required, toll-free verification is highly recommended and offers improved deliverability rates and quicker resolutions to blocked traffic for those businesses with qualifying use cases.
+And take note!
+Toll-free verification will be required for all traffic on September 30, 2022 (and is currently required for any new traffic —that requirement became official on May 15, 2022).
+Verification offers improved deliverability rates and quicker resolutions to blocked traffic for those businesses with qualifying use cases.